-Brian May vowed to play the LA Forum after seeing Led Zeppelin play there in 1975 (the epic third night, March 27), and his dream came true in 1977.
-This is the first of two nights.
+Brian May vowed to play the LA Forum after seeing Led Zeppelin play there in 1975 (the epic third night, March 27), and his dream came true two years later.

-The second picture could be from either night.
+The second row of pictures could be from either night.

 |Recording length:||13 minutes (1 DVD, incomplete)|

 |Lineage:||8mm silent master reel > DVD-R (x) > PC > speed correction > DVD-R (0)|